AnyLog-co/documentation/05- Northbound Connectors/07- Qlik.md

 <img src="../imgs/qlik9_increments.png" height="50%" width="50%" alt="">

 ## Period Data
-The [period function](../07-%20CLI/04-%20SQL.md#the-period-function) finds the first occurrence of data before or at a specified date (and if a filter-criteria is specified, the occurrence needs to satisfy the filter-criteria) and considers the readings in a period of time which is measured by the type of the time interval (Minutes, Hours, Days, Weeks, Months or Years) and the number of units of the time interval (i.e. 3 days - whereas time-interval is day and unit is 3).
+The <a href="../07-%20CLI/04-%20SQL.md#the-period-function" target="_blank">period function</a> finds the first occurrence of data before or at a specified date (and if a filter-criteria is specified, the occurrence needs to satisfy the filter-criteria) and considers the readings in a period of time which is measured by the type of the time interval (Minutes, Hours, Days, Weeks, Months or Years) and the number of units of the time interval (i.e. 3 days - whereas time-interval is day and unit is 3).